blavejr/OrganiseDesktop/CONTRIBUTING.md

 **Great Bug Reports** tend to have:

 - A quick summary and/or background
+- What OS you were running on
+- What Python version you were running
 - Steps to reproduce
   - Be specific!
   - Give sample code if you can.